AdobeDocs/experience-platform.en/help/ai-assistant/home.md

 You will need to log into a sandbox to inquire about specific data related to objects like audiences, schemas, datasets, attributes, and destinations.

-### Example data usage questions {#example-data-usage-questions}
+### Example questions {#example-questions}

-Read the table below for examples of data usage questions and their respective use cases:
+Read the table below for examples of operational insight questions and their respective use cases:

 | Question type | Use case| Examples |
 | --- | --- | --- |